aleksa-kostic/portfolio/README.md

 SQL:
 > Files 'queries.sql' and 'setup.sql' contain a sample of SQL used in data analysis for an assignment.
 However, a few projects such as in the ```Information Retrieval``` directory also utilize SQL (see ```searchengineandquerying``` within the aforementioned directory)
+> For more SQL-like examples, please check visualizations to see use of SQL-like commands to group, select, and aggregate data.

 Visualizations:
 > A couple small visualization projects using Python's Seaborn library